SGafoor/Project-8/README.md

    There were few commodidites which were affected very little by Covid pandamic (crude oil, cooking oil).

 *  ### The implications of the findings (for an open-ended discussion about what the findings).
+   How do you think COVID affect the market?
+   Did the vaccination rates impact and commodities?

 *  ###  The story! .
 Find a narrative and use analysis and visualization skills to highlight conflict and resolution in the data.